AkshayPatil4/Job_manager_extension/README.md

    * Navigate to a LinkedIn job posting.
    * Click the extension icon in your browser toolbar.
    * The extension will automatically extract the job data and display it in a popup.
-   * You can then choose to copy the data or export it as a CSV file.
+   * You can then choose to copy the data or save it to the web app.

 ## 🛠️ Technical Details